JetBrains/MPS-extensions/README.md

 # MPS Extensions

-This repository contains usefuly extensions to MPS that aim to ease language development withing MPS.
-They are maintained by itemis, JetBrains and the open source community and its development is closely related to the one of MPS.
+The MPS extensions aim to ease language development withing MPS.
+They are maintained by itemis, JetBrains and the open source community and its development is closely related to the development of MPS.

 ## Building